 Castelbouc, I needed to make sure there is no entrance to the rock behind the chapel ;) ... a key whole picture.. the right door is a storage and very small too.

 1988 2017 2017

 This altar must be fake, it isn't here.
 Only this statue is in Castelbouc.

 It must be around here somewhere in a corner.
 The cameramen is very smart in choosing the right angles.

 In Castelbouc.
 Georgia Lyman and others background players who looking familiar to us.
 Gregory

 The interior of Prades, Cougoussac or elsewhere in Lozere

 This is not the place Tell really jumps out of the window.
-He 'landed' in Cougoussac and there are no steep hillsides like the Tarn hillsides you see below.
+He 'landed' in Cougoussac and there are no steep hillsides.

-Below: Or another room in the same castle or another castle in Lozere (compare the bath, windows, fireplace etc. - also the photo's of 2 or 3 rows above)
+Or another room in the same castle or another castle in Lozere (compare the bath, windows, fireplace etc. Someone recognizes this striking door?
+An alley?

 The mysterious place in Lozere: Chateau Cougoussac!